 A B O U T

 TransformSC, an education initiative of the South Carolina Council on Competitiveness, is a collaboration of business leaders, educators, students, parents and policy makers transforming the public education system so that every student graduates prepared for careers, college and citizenship.
 TransformSC schools and districts are designing, launching, promoting and proving transformative practices in the classroom.
-Currently there are 40 schools from 19 districts as well as 3 entire districts in the TransformSC network.
-New schools and districts will be added during 2016.
+Currently there are 51 schools from 21 districts as well as 3 entire districts in the TransformSC network.
+Applications for the TransformSC network are accepted on a rolling basis.

 For more information, contact TransformSC Director Peggy Torrey.

 L E A D E R S H I P

 Director of Education and Workforce Initiatives, South Carolina Council on Competitiveness

 T R A N S F O R M S C S C H O O L S A N D D I S T R I C T S

 - Florence 1